Create strong passwords

 Microsoft offers several tools to help you avoid phishing scams when you browse the web or read your email.

 Windows Internet Explorer.
-In Internet Explorer 8, the domain name in the address bar is emphasized with black type and the remainder of the address appears gray to make it easy to identify a website's true identity.
+In Internet Explorer, the domain name in the address bar is emphasized with black type and the remainder of the address appears gray to make it easy to identify a website's true identity.

 The SmartScreen Filter in Internet Explorer also gives you warnings about potentially unsafe websites as you browse.
 For more information, see SmartScreen Filter: frequently asked questions.

-Windows Live Hotmail.
-Microsoft's free webmail program also uses SmartScreen technology to screen email.
+Outlook.com.
+Microsoft's free webmail program (formerly Hotmail) also uses SmartScreen technology to screen email.
 SmartScreen helps identify and separate phishing threats and other junk email from legitimate email.
-For more information, see SmartScreen helps keep spam out.
+For more information, see Help keep spam out of your inbox.